Nutex Health Inc (NUTX) Shares Down Despite Recent Market Volatility - News Heater

-The stock price of Nutex Health Inc (NASDAQ: NUTX) has plunged by -2.36 when compared to previous closing price of 0.19, but the company has seen a 5.56% gain in its stock price over the last five trading sessions.
+The stock price of Nutex Health Inc (NASDAQ: NUTX) has plunged by -5.26 when compared to previous closing price of 0.19, but the company has seen a -2.70% decline in its stock price over the last five trading sessions.
 PRNewsWire reported 2023-12-18 that HOUSTON, Dec.
 18, 2023 /PRNewswire/ — Nutex Health Inc. (“Nutex Health” or the “Company”) (NASDAQ: NUTX), a physician-led, technology-enabled integrated healthcare delivery system comprised of 22 state-of-the-art micro hospitals in 8 states and primary care-centric, risk-bearing physician networks, today announced that Thomas Vo, M.D., MBA, Founder, Chairman and CEO and Warren Hosseinion, M.D.

 Is It Worth Investing in Nutex Health Inc (NASDAQ: NUTX) Right Now?

-The 36-month beta value for NUTX is also noteworthy at 0.39.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for NUTX is at 0.39.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 Tech Stocks to Buy in 2024